Woman warrior in 'The Assassin' slays Cannes, wins over critics

 "In this day and age, when Hollywood reigns supreme, compare that with the time of the New Wave (cinema), and there were very interesting, different films.
 We don't want the cinema to become poorer in the future," he said.

-Trade publication Variety called the film "a mesmerizing slow burn of a martial-arts movie that ... achieves breathtaking new heights of compositional elegance".
+Trade publication Variety called the film "a mesmerising slow burn of a martial-arts movie that ... achieves breathtaking new heights of compositional elegance".

 Other top picks as the festival enters its closing days are American director Todd Haynes's lesbian romance film "Carol" starring Cate Blanchett and Rooney Mara, Hungarian director Laszlo Nemes's harrowing look inside the Auschwitz death camp in "Saul Fia" (Son of Saul) and Italian director Nanni Moretti's "Mia Madre" (My Mother), inspired by his own mother's death.